vesoft-inc/nebula/docs/manual-EN/interfaces/kv-interfaces.md

 ```

 #### Read values
-对于 Get 接口，我们需要获取相应的 values。Nebula storage 是基于 Raft 的多副本，所有读写操作只能发送给对应 partition 的 leader。当一个 rpc 请求包含了多个跨 partition 的 get 时，Storage Client 会给访问这些 key 所对应的 Partition leader。每个 rpc 返回都单独保存在一个 unordered_map 中，目前还需要用户在这些 unordered_map 中遍历查找 key 是否存在。示例如下：
 For the Get interface, we need some more work to get the corresponding values.
 Nebula storage is a multi-copy based on Raft, and all read/written operations can only be sent to the leader of the corresponding partition.
-When an rpc request contains multiple gets across partitions, the Storage Client gives the corresponding Partition leader to access these keys.
+When a get request contains multiple keys across partitions, the Storage Client requests the keys from the Partition leader.
 Each rpc return is stored separately in an unordered_map, and the user is currently required to traverse these unordered_maps to find out if the key exists.
 An example is as follows:

 ```cpp
 // Examine whether the value corresponding to the key is in the returned result.
 If it exists, it is saved in the value.